PranayBolem/Bifurcate-project/README.md

 # Bifurcate-project

-Bifurcate is a money spilitting webapp
+Bifurcate is a money spilitting website combined with a custom app to share grocery lists and prices.

+Website

 Do pip install then npm install after entering the directory to install the dependencies